mvillafuertem/scala-1/topics/syntax/underscore.md

 Not all lambdas can be written in this style, though.

-Lambdas which take more than one parameter are also supported through multiple placeholder underscores, provided the order of the parameters matches the order of their placement in the expression.
+Lambdas that take more than one parameter are also supported through multiple placeholder underscores, provided the order of the parameters matches the order of their placement in the expression.
 For example,
 ```scala
 List(3, 5, 7, 11).reduce(_ * _)
 ```